Conclave Review (2024): A Vatican Thriller With More Than Just Incense and Robes

 In the end, I’d say Conclave is an interesting, well-crafted film that takes a subject most people would overlook and turns it into a solid political thriller.

-The performances are top-notch, the setting is gorgeous, and the stakes are high – perfect ingredients for a gripping watch.
-While the ending feels a bit heavy-handed, and the twists are a little predictable, overall, it’s an enjoyable experience.
-If you’re into political dramas or religious history, this one’s worth checking out.
+The performances are top-notch, the setting is gorgeous, and the stakes are high – perfect ingredients for a gripping watch, and if you’re into political dramas or religious history, this one’s worth checking out.

 Conclave Trailer